-- (1) Accessory structures with a floor area greater than 1,200 square feet. - (2) Agricultural commercial activities directly related to agriculture, such as tractor or tire repair, veterinary office, welding, seed, and agricultural chemical sales, that do not employ more than six employees. - (3) Borrow pits and related facilities including but not limited to portable crushing, screening, and batching equipment on properties which have access to public sewer and water - (4) Cannabis Delivery Service. - (5) Cannabis Manufacturer. - (6) Cannabis Testing Facility. - (7) Cemeteries meeting county and state guidelines. - (8) Feedlots subject to the provisions in Section 9.3

-- (9) Home Occupation II - (10) Public utility structures without service or storage yards. - (11) Public, parochial, private and nursery schools. - (12) Public or private facilities involving repeated frequent discharge of firearms such as firing ranges, sporting clay courses, trap/skeet shooting and hunting preserves. - (13) Public or Private Racetracks/BMX Courses for motorized vehicles or animals - (14) Temporary Cannabis Event
+- 1. Accessory structures with a floor area greater than 1,200 square feet. - 2.
+Agricultural commercial activities directly related to agriculture, such as tractor or tire repair, veterinary office, welding, seed, and agricultural chemical sales, which do not employ more than six employees. - 3.
+Borrow pits and related facilities including but not limited to portable crushing, screening, and batching equipment on properties which have access to public sewer and water. - 4.
+Cannabis Delivery Service. - 5.
+Cannabis Manufacturer. - 6.
+Cannabis Testing Facility. - 7.
+Cemeteries meeting county and state guidelines. - 8.
+Feedlots subject to the provisions in [Section 11.3](#) - 9.
+Home Occupation II - 10.
+Public utility structures without service or storage yards. - 11.
+Public, parochial, private and nursery schools. - 12.
+Public or private facilities involving repeated frequent discharge of firearms such as firing ranges, sporting clay courses, trap/skeet shooting and hunting preserves. - 13.
+Public or Private Racetracks/BMX Courses for motorized vehicles or animals - 14.
+Temporary Cannabis Event